Understanding Subdivision in Brisbane

 Technical Aspects of Subdivision

-In addressing the technical aspects of subdivision in Brisbane, we explore the intricacies of property mapping and the navigation of legal constraints.
+In addressing the technical aspects of subdivision in Brisbane, we explore:

 Surveying and Property Mapping

 When subdividing land, the initial step we undertake is a detailed survey.
-This process includes the preparation of a survey plan, which precisely maps the proposed lots and identifies any easements or encumbrances on the land.
-The survey plan is a vital document, as it outlines the lot sizes in square metres and includes essential elements such as lot frontage.
+This process includes the preparation of a survey plan, which precisely maps:

 Managing Legal Constraints in Subdivision